FabriBertani/Plugin.XamarinAppRating/README.md

 /// </summary>
 public Task PerformInAppRateAsync();
 ```
-> **If the target version build is 17763 or above**, this method will raise an in-app review dialog of your current application, otherwise it will display an alert announcing that it's not supported.
+> **If the target version build is 17763 or above**, this method will raise an in-app review dialog of your current application, otherwise, it will display an alert announcing that it's not supported.

 ```csharp